WuerthPhoenix/tornado/executor/director/README.md

 # Director Executor

-The Director Executor is an executor that extracts data from a Tornado Action and prepares it to be sent to the [Icinga Director REST API](https://icinga.com/docs/director/latest/doc/70-REST-API/).
+The Director Executor is an application that extracts data from a Tornado Action and prepares it to be sent to the [Icinga Director REST API](https://icinga.com/docs/director/latest/doc/70-REST-API/).